Zielin0/dcmchat/README.md

 - Displays discord messages on Minecraft chat
 - Commands
    - Status of discord server on minecraft chat
-   - Configure options of plugin from minecraft chat
+   - Configure options of the plugin from minecraft chat

 ## Commands